swlaschin/fsharpforfunandprofit.com/content/posts/roman-numerals/index.md

 categories: [Patterns, Worked Examples]
 ---

 [Last time](/posts/pattern-matching-command-line) we looked at parsing a command line.
-This time we'll we'll look at another pattern matching example, this time using Roman numerals.
+This time we'll look at another pattern matching example, this time using Roman numerals.

 As before, we will try to have a "pure" internal model with separate stages to convert the input to the internal model, and then another separate stage to convert from the internal model to the output.